Why Choose a Winter Wedding?

 Real Events: Aly and Jake at Historic Rosemont

-The celebration then continued indoors in Rosemont's ballroom, for the custom-lit indoor reception and the dance floor stayed busy all night.
+The celebration continued indoors in Rosemont's ballroom for the custom-lit indoor reception, and the dance floor stayed busy all night.
 Aly and Jake provided some song ideas for their wedding receptions in our app, which was a great starting point.
-It gave us a feel for the vibe they’re going for.
+It gave us a feel for the vibe they were going for.
 They trusted us to take the reins and keep the energy flowing throughout the event.

 Ready to book your 2026 date?
 Get in touch!